-An Introduction to Porcelain Crowns and Bridges
+An Introduction to Porcelain Crowns and Dental Bridges

-When you’re missing one or more teeth, Dr. Cutbirth may suggest using a bridge to fill in the gap.
+When you’re missing one or more teeth, Dr. Cutbirth may suggest using a tooth bridge to fill in the gap.
 These dental bridges are actually porcelain restorations that are affixed permanently and cannot be removed.

-Use of Dental Crowns in Cosmetic Dentistry
+Dental Crowns in Cosmetic Dentistry

-- The second, equally important reason is much more practical: because a crown is the same shape and size of your original tooth, it will ensure that you bite is properly aligned and that your remaining natural teeth won’t shift position in the future.
+- The second, equally important reason, is much more practical: a crown is the same shape and size as your original tooth.
+Because of this, a crown will ensure that your bite is properly aligned and that your remaining natural teeth won’t shift position in the future.

 Dental Crown Material

-Dr. Cutbirth prefers to use crowns that are made of either porcelain or gold.
-Our porcelain crowns are formed over a base made of metal, and that base fits securely over the top of the natural tooth.
+Dr. Cutbirth prefers to use tooth crowns that are made of either porcelain or gold.
+Our porcelain crowns for teeth are formed over a base made of metal, and that base fits securely over the top of the natural tooth.

-Some crowns are made entirely of ceramic material.
+Some tooth crowns are made entirely of ceramic material.
 These also look very similar to natural teeth, and they’ve been shown to be quite sturdy.
 You may decide that a gold crown is right for you if you prefer the distinctive appearance of gold.

 Caring for Your Dental Crown

-You’ll care for your dental crown in exactly the same way you care for your natural teeth—by brushing twice a day and flossing at least once a day.
+You’ll care for your dental crown in exactly the same way you care for your natural teeth—by brushing once a day and flossing at least once a day.
 You should also remember how important it is to have your teeth professionally cleaned on a regular basis, along with a thorough dental checkup.
-Once you have a dental crown fitted, it will last for many, many years!